CodingItWrong/codingitwrong.com/_drafts/approaches-to-testing.md

 The last few months have been my first opportunity to do automated testing at my full-time job.
 As I've been trying to get the hang of it, my biggest question has been how many of each type to test to write: how many unit, integration, and acceptance tests.
 Turns out Folks Got Opinions™ on this!
-As I researched, I found at least four different approaches to testing, and they each provide different answers to a number of questions:
+As I researched, I found at least four different approaches to testing, and they each provide different answers to a number of questions I had:

 1. What are the different test types for?
 2. How much do I test?